 Faculty and staff

-Faculty and staff may receive a referral to the Library Accessibility Office from Human Resources and Equity's Health & Well-being Programs and Services division.
+Faculty and staff may receive a referral to us from Human Resources and Equity's Health & Well-being Programs and Services division.

 Access to the University of Toronto Libraries for members of the public varies from library to library, however, we are committed to ensuring that community members also receive equitable access to the spaces, services, and collections they are eligible to use.

-If you are a library user from the broader community, please contact our office directly with any accommodation requests and they will be addressed on a case-by-case basis.
+If you are a library user from the broader community, please contact us directly with any accommodation requests and they will be addressed on a case-by-case basis.